-Understand gamification in banking: 2024 insights & opportunities
+Understand gamification in banking: 2025 insights for your fintech app

 Gamification is the use of game-like mechanics in non-game contexts.
 You’ve probably heard of it in the context of Duolingo, a giant education app for learning foreign languages – but gamification doesn’t limit to just education.